OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

-These values will now be exposed to the DOM where a Publisher CPM or PAF lib can construct audit logs for any of the Addressible Contents.
+These values will now be exposed to the DOM where a Publisher CPM or PAF lib can construct audit logs for any of the Addressable Contents.

 ### Audit Log

 The PAF lib will collect transmission responses and construct audit logs.
-Depending on the terms, this can done for all transmissions, or only for transmissions that result in a rendered Addressible Content.
+Depending on the terms, this can be done for all transmissions, or only for transmissions that result in a rendered Addressable Content.
 This will require PAF lib to store all generated seeds to match with transmission responses.

 PAF will register a trigger to retrieve transmission responses explained below.